PITCH YOUR BOOK TO A LITERARY AGENT:

 Hannah Mann is a literary agent with Writers House.
 She is seeking: Young adult, middle grade, and picture books.
 Details below.
 Young Adult: “I especially love realistic and witty YA (that includes drama, romance, comedy, thrillers, mystery—or hybrids of these!), but I’m open to low fantasy and magical realism that doesn’t account for too much happenstance.
 Middle Grade: “I look for funny and dramatic (or both!)
 MG novels about friendships (including those with animals), and the complexity of individual families.
 Brave or whimsical adventure stories starring unlikely characters and underdogs are great, and I look for honest, funny, and unique voice here, full of heart, smarts, and humor.”
 Picture Books:”While I’m presently focusing on acquiring older formats, in general, I look for artful, human, and/or humorous stories and artwork driven by expressive characters.
 I seek illustration with something fresh going on (or that pays homage to a classic with its own modern layering).
 I’m additionally a fan of tender/gentle picture books.”
 Learn more about Hannah here.

-Sandra O’Donnell, Ph.D. is a literary agent & founding partner of O’Donnell Literary.
+Sandra O’Donnell, Ph.D.
+[SOLD OUT OF PITCH APPOINTMENTS] is a literary agent & founding partner of O’Donnell Literary.
 In fiction, she’s looking for stories with compelling characters that jump off the page — historical fiction, courtroom dramas, upmarket fiction and historically-based conspiracy thrillers that keep her up all night.
 For nonfiction, she seeks narrative nonfiction, memoir, cultural studies, popular culture, history, and religion/spiritual.
 Learn more about Sandra here.

 Taylor Martindale Kean is a literary agent with Full Circle Literary, actively acquiring fiction and nonfiction projects.
 Taylor is looking for young adult fiction, literary middle grade fiction, and young adult and middle grade nonfiction.
 She is interested in finding unique and unforgettable voices in contemporary, fantasy and historical novels.
 She is looking for books that demand to be read.
 More than anything, Taylor is looking for diverse, character-driven stories that bring their worlds vividly to life, voices that are honest, original and interesting.
 When considering nonfiction projects, Taylor uses much the same approach, and hopes to find authors with fresh ideas and perspectives, with writing that is accessible, entertaining, and compelling.
 Learn more about Taylor here.